 Q: How quickly can I get my test results?

-Test results are usually ready within 3 business days, sometimes sooner.
+Test results are usually ready within in 3 business days or less, sometimes sooner.

 Q: I only want to get tested once.
 Is there a downside to that?